Do Metal Roofs Interfere With Cell Phone Reception?

-With such strong networks today, if you’re near a city or in a developed suburban area, the cause of a bad cell signal is far more likely to be localized rather than geographical.
+With such strong networks today, if you’re near a city or in a municipality (non-rural) area, the cause of a poor reception signal is far more likely to be localized rather than geographical.

-There are two main culprits for localized poor coverage:

-1) Interference from the buildings or landscape around your home.
-If there’s something blocking a direct line of sight to the closest cellular tower – trees, buildings, hills for example, the signal will need to bounce off something before it can be received by the tower.
-In this case, you’ll typically experience a signal that fluctuates up and down.
+There are two main reasons for localized poor coverage, including: Interference from the buildings or landscape around your home.
+If there’s something blocking a direct line of sight to the closest cellular tower – trees, buildings, or hills, for example, the signal will need to deflect off something before it can be received by the tower.
+In this case, you’ll typically experience a signal that fluctuates.